 An AI voice receptionist that picks up your clinic's phone the moment a patient wants to book.
 The agent captures the patient's name, phone, and reason for visit, checks the doctor...

 A patient calls during the lunch hour and rolls to voicemail.
 A new patient hits a busy signal during the morning rush.
 A returning patient with a sore throat tries again at 9 PM and gives up.
-Each missed call is not just a missed booking — it is a relationship that never starts.
+Each missed call is not just a missed booking.
+It is a relationship that never starts.
 The clinic across town picked up first.

 Hiring a second receptionist solves part of the problem and creates new ones: payroll, training, schedules, sick days.
 We wanted a different answer.
 An AI receptionist who never takes a break, never misses a call, never argues with the schedule, and books real appointments on the call without phone tag.